Universality in minor-closed graph classes: Universality for Trees and Treewidth

+\begin{lem} For every chordal graph $G$ containing no $K_{k+2}$ subgraph, and for every well-founded $k$-orientation of $G$, there is a 1-oriented rooted spanning tree $T$ of $G$, such that $G\subseteq \GGG{T}{c}$ for any $(k+1)$-colouring $c$ of $T$. \end{lem}

+\begin{proof} Let $G_1, G_2, \dots$ be the connected components of $G$.
+By~\cref{WellFoundedRooted}, for each $i \in \mathbb{N}$, the well-founded $k$-orientation of $G_i$ has a root $r_i$.
+For each $i \geq 2$ add an arc $(u,r_i)$, where $u$ is an arbitrary vertex of $V(G_{i-1})$.
+Note that this new graph is chordal, has no $K_{k+2}$ subgraph, and the newly added arcs extend the well-founded $k$-orientation of $G$.
+Thus, we may assume that $G$ is connected.

 Let $Z$ be the set of oriented edges $vw$ of $G$ for which there is no vertex $x$ such that $vxw$ is an oriented path in $G$.
 Let $T$ be the spanning subgraph of $G$ with edge-set $Z$ (ignoring the edge orientation).
-We claim that $T$ is a spanning tree of $G$ with in-degree at most 1 at every vertex.
+We claim that $T$ is a 1-oriented rooted spanning tree $T$ of $G$.

 Suppose that some vertex $v$ has in-degree at least 2 in $T$.
 Let $xv$ and $yv$ be two incoming edges incident to $v$ in $T$.
 Since the in-neighbourhood of $v$ is a clique in $G$, without loss of generality, $xy$ is an oriented edge in $G$.
 Thus $xyv$ is an oriented path in $G$, implying that $xv$ is not in $Z$.
 This contradiction shows that $T$ has in-degree at most 1.
 Since an acyclically oriented cycle contains a vertex with in-degree 2, $T$ contains no cycle.

+For each vertex $w$ of $G$, let $G_w$ be the subgraph of $G$ induced by those vertices $v$ such that there is a directed $vw$-path in $G$.
+Since $G$ has no backward oriented 1-way infinite path, and since every vertex has indegree at most $k$, $G_w$ is finite by \cref{Konig}.

+Now consider any directed edge $vw$ in $G$.
+Let $P$ be the longest $vw$-path in $G_w$, which is well-defined since $G_w$ is finite and $vw$ itself is such a path.
+If some directed edge $rs$ is in $P$, but not in $Z$, then there exists a vertex $x$ such that $rxs$ is a directed path in $G$.
+By acyclicity, $x\not\in V(P)$.
+Since $s$ is in $G_w$, so is $x$.
+Let $P'$ be the path obtained from $P$ by replacing the edge $rs$ by the path $rxs$.
+So $P'$ is a $vw$-path in $G_w$ that is longer than $P$, which contradicts the choice of $P$.
+Hence every edge of $P$ is in $Z$.
+In short, for every directed edge $vw$ in $G$, there is a $vw$-path in $Z$.

 We now show that $T$ is connected.
-For any two vertices $a$ and $b$, since $G$ is connected, there is an $ab$-path in $G$ (ignoring the edge orientation).
-For each oriented edge $vw$ in $P$, if $vw$ is not in $Z$, then there is a vertex $x$ such that $vxw$ is an oriented path in $G$.
-Replace $vw$ by $vx$ and $xw$ in $P$.
-Repeat this operation until every edge of $P$ is in $Z$.
-We obtain an $ab$-path in $T$ (ignoring the edge orientation).
-Thus $T$ is connected.
-Hence $T$ is a spanning tree of $G$ with in-degree at most 1 at each vertex.
+Consider distinct vertices $a$ and $b$ in $G$.
+Since $G$ is connected, there is an $ab$-path $P$ in $G$, ignoring edge orientations.
+For each directed edge $vw\in E(P)$, there is a $vw$-path in $Z$.
+Hence $Z$ is connected (ignoring edge orientations), and $T$ is a spanning tree.
+By~\cref{WellFoundedRooted}, $G$ has a unique root $r$, so we may root $T$ at $r$.